Ask a doctor about a prescription for PALEXIA 50 mg FILM-COATED TABLETS

 Important side effects or symptoms to be aware of and what to do if you are affected by them:

-This medicine may cause allergic reactions.
-Symptoms may include wheezing (a whistling sound when breathing), difficulty breathing, inflammation of the eyelids, face, or lips, skin rash or itching, especially if it affects the entire body.
+This medication can cause allergic reactions.
+Symptoms may include wheezing (a type of whistling when breathing), difficulty breathing, swelling of the eyelids, face, or lips, skin rash, or itching, especially if it affects the whole body.

-Another serious side effect is breathing more slowly or more shallowly than normal.
-It occurs mainly in elderly patients or weakened patients.
+Another serious side effect is breathing more slowly or more weakly than normal.
+This occurs mainly in elderly or debilitated patients.

 If you experience any of these important symptoms, consult your doctor immediately.